 Use natural language to build your app

-With Assistant, you can describe what you want your app to do, and it will modify the code for you.
+Describe what you want your app to do in natural language.
 For example, you might ask: “Create an app that shows me a random image of a cat every time I press a button.”

 While this guide focuses on iOS deployment, the same Replit and Expo steps apply to Android development.
 For Android, follow the Expo Android deployment guide and Google Play Console process.